 In order to maximize our impact around our community Good Shepherd partners with several organizations who share our common goal of helping our neighbors.
 Some of our partners in the community are listed below:

-Lutheran Services of Georgia LSG supports and assists children and families by providing services that focus on strengthening families.
-LSG offers services to families in the areas of adoption, foster care, disability care, regaining custody of minors, immigration, and refugee resettlement.
-Good Shepherd supports LSG by providing Christmas packages to newly resettled refugee children, furnishing apartments for refugees, as well as individual collection and service campaigns throughout the year.
+Inspiritus (formerly known as Lutheran Services of Georgia- LSG) supports and assists children and families by providing services that focus on strengthening families.
+Inspiritus offers services to families in the areas of adoption, foster care, disability care, regaining custody of minors, immigration, and refugee resettlement.
+Good Shepherd supports Inspiritus by providing Christmas packages to newly resettled refugee children, furnishing apartments for refugees, as well as individual collection and service campaigns throughout the year.

 Lutheran World Relief, With 100 local partners, LWR works to improve harvests, health and education in some 35 countries each year.
 LWR partners train local women and men to produce local foods, dig low-cost wells and protect and restore their local environments.
 Good Shepherd supports LWR by promoting and selling fair trade coffee and goods every third Sunday of the month as well as supporting independent collection and service campaigns throughout the year.